Tension ring: Tension setting security debate

 There are conflicting perspectives regarding the security of tension settings.
 Many jewelers contend that tension settings are as safe and potentially safer than four and six prong settings, but there are others who contend that prongs are stronger.
 The reality is that both ring designs have weaknesses that are unique to their engineering process.
 Prongs can snag on clothes and other loose objects, and they weaken with time and usage.
 As a result, prongs must be repaired or replaced periodically.
-On the other hand, tension settings don't lose their spring-loading over time, so the stone doesn't fall out as a result of the setting weakening.
+On the other hand, tension settings do not lose their spring-loading over time, so the stone does not fall out as a result of the setting weakening.
 Critics do contend that a stone can potentially be dislodged from a tension setting if it is hit hard enough or if the setting is damaged to the point where its spring loading is compromised.
 Tension manufacturers partially agree with this statement, warning their customers that stones can be lost if the setting suffers a blunt force impact that damages the spring-loading, but they also point out that no stone has ever been lost as a result of a manufacturing defect.
 There is a risk that the setting can be compromised by a high impact.
 This, however, is also true of prong settings, and cases of prongs failing and stones falling out are common.
 Tension settings on the other hand do not need to be replaced, and unless the spring-loading is damaged, are unlikely to lose a gem stone.

-Faux tension settings

-Some rings, while advertised as and having the appearance of tension rings, in fact have a bridge holding the ring together underneath the jewel.
-These are not true examples of a tension set ring, but are a good affordable alternative to true tension settings.
-Though the wearer knows it is not a true tension setting, it looks like one to the casual observer.
-This is also a good option for a mass produced ring.